 In his CB Insights article referenced earlier, Sanwal goes on to lament the fact that, of all the messages he received, “Less than 20 percent of folks actually follow up with a second email.”
 That’s a pretty huge deal considering that, according to the Brevet Group, it takes an average of eight cold call attempts to reach a prospect, and that 80 percent of sales require five or more follow-up calls.

 As depressing as these statistics may be, they represent an opportunity for savvy sellers.
-Regardless of who you’re emailing or what you’re asking for, your follow-up emails are probably going to be pretty similar.
+Regardless of who you’re emailing or what you’re asking for, your follow-up emails are probably going to be pretty similar and leveraging a tool like Keap can make this process easier.
 To keep things short and avoid annoying prospects, a sample follow-up email might look something like:

 Just wanted to reach out again and see if you received my earlier message.
 I’d still love to set up a time to chat—can you please let me know when a good time to connect would be?”